avfmoreira/avfmoreira/README.md

 ## Hi there 👋
 I'm André, I make money working with justice - but I'm not the Batman.

-Since my young time I am a tech passionate and soon started a job in a small company building front-end to websites, cropping layouts and build pages that should worked well cross-browser, include IE6.
+Since my young age I am a tech passionate and soon started a job in a small company building front-end to websites, cropping layouts and build pages that should worked well cross-browser, include IE6.

 However, years late my life turn upside down and I came in a law school.
 Soon I got a public job which is my job currently.
 I have working as a legal assessor since then.